Jesus is Good News…

 A “justice incubator”

 We see the NCF building as a space God has given us to share with mercy and justice organizations so they can grow into their potential.
-In the past decade, the Daily Bread Soup Kitchen and the CU Men’s Emergency Shelter have each used our building as a stepping stone—enabling them to envision the need and expand their services.
+We have been honored to host Daily Bread Soup Kitchen, the CU Men’s Emergency Shelter, Austin’s Place women’s shelter, and the Greater Community AIDS Project (GCAP) food pantry until they grew into their own spaces.